uoftcprg/pokerkit/docs/source/decks.rst

 Using Decks
 ===========

-Decks, in PokerTools, can be thought of as a list of card instances.
-All deck subclasses inherit from the base class :class:`pokertools.decks.Deck`.
+Decks, in PokerFace, can be thought of as a list of card instances.
+All deck subclasses inherit from the base class :class:`pokerface.decks.Deck`.
 They are all shuffled upon creation.
 Allowing you to use them right after creation without shuffling them first.

 Currently, there are two types of decks:

-- Standard Deck: :class:`pokertools.decks.StandardDeck`
+- Standard Deck: :class:`pokerface.decks.StandardDeck`
-- Short Deck: :class:`pokertools.decks.ShortDeck`
+- Short Deck: :class:`pokerface.decks.ShortDeck`

 Standard decks are 52 card decks that are most commonly used.
 Short decks are 36 card decks that do not have cards with ranks below 6.